dask/dask/docs/source/protocol.rst

 than the original payload.
 We record the compression used within the header as a string like ``'lz4'`` or ``'snappy'``.

+To avoid compressing large amounts of uncompressable data we first try to compress a sample.
+We take 10kB chunks from five locations in the dataset, arrange them together, and try compressing the result.
+If this doesn't result in significant compression then we don't try to compress the full result.

 Header
 ------